sigsum/sigsum/log.md

 3. Use the private key to sign the target log's public key.
-More precisely, the data signed are the 59 octets formed by concatening the namespace string `sigsum.org/v1/submit-token`, a single NUL character, and log's public ed25519 key (formatted according to [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2)).
+More precisely, the data signed are the 59 octets formed by concatening the namespace string `sigsum.org/v1/submit-token`, a single NUL character, and the log's public ed25519 key (formatted according to [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2)).